voxel51/fiftyone/docs/source/integrations/labelstudio.rst

 .. default-role:: code

-`Label Studio <https://labelstud.io/>`_ is a sleek and popular open-source data labelling tool with a simple and straightforward UI.
+`Label Studio <https://labelstud.io/>`_ is a popular open-source data labeling tool with a friendly UI.
 The integration between FiftyOne and Label Studio allows you to easily upload your data directly from FiftyOne to Label Studio for labeling.

 You can get started with Label Studio through a simple pip install to get a local server up and running.
-FiftyOne provides
-:ref:`simple setup <label-studio-setup>` instructions that you can use to specify the necessary account credentials and server endpoint to use.
+FiftyOne provides :ref:`simple setup instructions <label-studio-setup>` that you can use to specify the necessary account credentials and server endpoint to use.

 FiftyOne provides an API to create projects, upload data, define label schemas, and download annotations using Label Studio, all programmatically in Python.
 All of the following label types are supported for image datasets:

 - :ref:`Classification <classification>`
 - :ref:`Detections <object-detection>`